UTA-HEP-Computing/Documentation/utadl/README.md

 general:
 1. Torque usage and form generation
 	a. form generation based on ldap info
+	b. check job status

-2. ping machines for activity
+2. ping to see if nodes are up
 3. help list commands and usage
 4. create ssh keys
 5.